 - b.
 All Nevadans have access to technical support. - i.
-Free community tech support is available with translation for the deaf and multiple languages for all Nevadans at a minimum of one CAI in a safe location in their community with hours available outside traditional work and school hours.
+By 2025, free community tech support is available with translation for the deaf and multiple languages for all Nevadans at a minimum of one CAI in a safe location in their community with hours available outside traditional work and school hours.